6174/comflowy/.github/ISSUE_TEMPLATE/help_wanted.md

 If applicable, add screenshots to help explain your problem.

 **Environment:**
- - ComfyUI or Comfyspace version:
+ - ComfyUI or Comflowyspace version:
  - OS, if relevant: [e.g. MacOS]